Capitalization Rate: Calculator, Formula & What It Is

 - Condominium and townhome rental properties

-- One- to four-unit multifamily residential investment properties
+- 1- to 4-unit multifamily residential investment properties

-Cap rate should not be used on real estate that is not expected to generate rental income year-round.
-Doing so will result in a skewed figure and will not give you a reliable indicator of the risk level or potential return on investment.
-Here are some examples in which using the cap rate may not be appropriate:
+There are instances where a cap rate calculation isn’t applicable.
+Generally, it shouldn’t be used to value real estate properties that are not expected to generate year-round rental income.
+Doing so will result in a skewed figure and will not give you a reliable indicator of the risk level or potential ROI.

 - Fix-and-flip investments: Fix-and-flip homes are typically short-term investments that are purchased and resold within six months.
 These properties are also unlikely to generate rental income and are, therefore, not good properties to evaluate with cap rate.

-- Vacant land: Purchasing land will not yield any rental income, so the cap rate won’t be applicable here.
-Read our guide on how to buy land if you’re considering this type of purchase.
+- Vacant land: Buying land will not yield any rental income, so the cap rate won’t be applicable here.

-- The 1% rule: This states that rental income should be at least one percent of the property’s purchase price.
+- The one percent rule: This states that rental income should be at least one percent of the property’s purchase price.

 - The 50% rule: To factor in expenses involved with a rental property, this rule states that you should expect your expenses to be half that of your income.
 You can then use this figure in estimating things like cash flow and net profit.

-- Price to rent ratio: This is calculated by using the median home value in an area and dividing it by the median annual rent.
-The ratio is intended to give you insight into whether it is cheaper for tenants to be renting or purchasing a home.
+- Price-to-rent ratio: This is calculated by using the median home value in an area and dividing it by the median annual rent.
+The ratio is intended to give you insight into whether it is cheaper for tenants to rent or purchase a home.
 As a rule of thumb, a ratio of 16 or greater usually means it is better to rent than buy.

 - Per-unit price: This is calculated by taking a property’s purchase price and dividing it by the number of units that can be rented in a building.